OpenStickCommunity/Hardware/3D Prints/Open Stick Modular (OSM)/README.md

 ## Warnings / Disclaimer:

 Please note the following warnings / disclaimer:
-- This is designed specificially for the Sanwa JLF lever.
+- This is designed specifically for the Sanwa JLF lever.
 It will not work with other levers.
 It should work with the JLX but has not been tested.
-- I am not responcible for prints that fail or do not turn out as intended.
+- I am not responsible for prints that fail or do not turn out as intended.
-- I am not responcible for any damage that happens to your printer or parts of your printer as a result of printing these files.
+- I am not responsible for any damage that happens to your printer or parts of your printer as a result of printing these files.
 - You should place and slice all parts to check total filament use before beginning this project to ensure you have enough.
 You should be able to make this entire case with under 1kg of filament.
-- If you make and sell these units you are responcible for supporting your own customers.
+- If you make and sell these units you are responsible for supporting your own customers.

 ## Summary: